 It has never been a more exciting time to be a Canon Rebel owner.
 We’ve finally reached the point when Canon couldn’t get away with a very little upgrade with each new iteration and when they had to put some noticeable improvements in their new models.
 Yes, for the first time we have two models available.
-The Rebel T6i is a direct upgrade over the T5i, while the T6s we’re reviewing today is an entirely new model that aims to bring more advanced functionality to the Rebel lineup.
+The Rebel T6i is a direct upgrade over the T5i, while the T6s we’re reviewing today is an entirely new model that aims to bring more advanced functionality and make it to be the best Canon Rebel camera lineup.
 The Canon T6s sits right between its little brother the T6i and the Canon’s more advanced model the 80D.
 This is a camera for those people who were previously satisfied with their Rebel cameras and want to invest in the new model but decided they want a little more control and a more professional feel.
 While the Rebel series of cameras always had everything necessary for you to be able to get some really nice photos and videos like the most entry-level cameras they’ve always lacked the amount of control you would get with a more advanced DSLR.
 Canon aims to solve this problem with the T6s and bring that control at a way smaller price than you’d have to pay for 70D or 80D.
 Let’s see if they’ve really achieved that goal.

 Before we focus on the actual differences between the T6s and the T6i, let’s see what the new Rebels actually bring to the table in regards to their bodies.
-The actual size and the weight are really similar to the older T5i, but the choice of materials has changed and now we have aluminum alloy chassis with composite materials being used for exterior instead of stainless steel and polycarbonate resin with glass fiber.
+The actual size and the weight are really similar to the older T5i, which is heavier than Canon EOS M10 but the choice of materials has changed and now we have aluminum alloy chassis with composite materials being used for exterior instead of stainless steel and polycarbonate resin with glass fiber.
 This results in T6s feeling slightly lighter, but also somewhat nicer in the hand.
 The grip is also just the right size and the new material choice also helps you to hold the camera more securely.
 We really have no complaints in this regard, Canon really found the right balance for a DSLR in this price category.
 Now, let’s set the T6i aside for a while and look at what the T6s brings to the table as a separate camera.
 Like we’ve already mentioned, this camera attempts to bring more control to the amateur and casual photographers who can’t afford more expensive camera bodies, but is also something that will be useful to those advanced photographers looking for a capable backup body to their more expensive cameras.

 So, let’s take a look at the camera.
 Looking at the front, you’ll only find the button to pop up the flash unit.
 At a maximum range of 12m, it is slightly less powerful than the unit on the T5i, but it’s still powerful enough for casual use and it serves its purpose.
 The left and the right side of the camera contain no buttons, but that’s where you’ll find all the available ports and expansion slots.
 There is no real change here and you still get an A/V out and mini-HDMI ports, a remote control port, and the microphone jack.
 Sadly, Canon is still reluctant to put a headphone jack on their lower tier cameras, so you won’t find one here either.
 Looking at the top of the camera you’ll notice the first changes over the traditional Rebel camera.